xoofx/xoofx.github.io/blog/2023-07-09-10x-performance-with-simd-in-csharp-dotnet.md

 D'oh!
 So this very inoffensive code is generating a back and forth from memory in order to check which int component in the `Vector128<int>` is actually matching! 😱

-The stack spilling is not that terrible because this code only runs once we have a match, but for small input, it might adds up.
+The stack spilling is not that terrible because this code only runs once we have a match, but for a small input, it might adds up.

 Ok, so let's optimize the SIMD version with some unsafe tricks, MOAR SIMD per loop and CPU specific intrinsics: